BRINGING YOUR DESIGN TO LIGHT

 Most importantly, we each have a unique soul trajectory that describes where we’ve been and who we’ve been, including how we have treated others, how others have treated us, and how we may have impacted collective history, for good or ill.

-Our soul history affects the purpose and direction of our current lives.
-In other words, the dharma, or life purpose which we incarnated to express and explore, and the karma we came to restore, is influenced by our previous lives.
-Karma is inevitable, as all actions must be brought to balance.
-Dharma is necessarily woven into the fabric of our lives.
 This is because the direction of the Universe evolves towards higher consciousness.
 Higher consciousness is about unity; it is not about exclusion.
 Exclusion always results in imbalance, inequity, suffering, and the continuing creation of karma.
-The agreements or soul contracts we’ve made assist us to connect to our dharma and bring us to the karmas that seek resolution.
+The agreements or soul contracts we’ve made help us connect to our dharma and bring us to the karmas that seek resolution.

 The bottom line with how any Design will express has everything to do with the Soul that took it on for that lifetime.
 Again, souls are at different stages in their evolution — we have different histories; some longer, some shorter.
-Some of us are younger souls; some are older.
+Some of us are younger souls, while others are older.
 All of these influence the unique goals (dharma) and different obligations (karma) for your life.
-As you become more aware of who you are and what you came here to do, your discernment about what choices are correct for you also increases.

 I leave you with this: follow your Soul’s (or your authentic) intentions because therein lies the direction for your life.